PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Conclusions

 In this work, we introduce PnP-CM, a novel framework that integrates consistency models (CMs) as proximal operators within the PnP optimization paradigm.
-By combining the efficiency of CMs with the convergence properties of PnP-ADMM methods, PnP-CM offers a significant advance in solving inverse problems.
-Our method, enhanced with noise injection and momentum, achieves high-quality reconstructions in as few as 2–4 NFEs, demonstrating both precision and speed.
-We show that PnP-CM excels across a diverse range of inverse problem tasks, including inpainting, super-resolution, deblurring, and MRI reconstruction, with the latter being the \emph{first} application of a CM trained specifically for MRI data.
-Through extensive evaluations, we demonstrate that PnP-CM surpasses existing state-of-the-art CM-based methods in reconstruction quality, setting a new benchmark for high-fidelity inverse problem solving.
+By combining the efficiency of CMs with principled optimization-based updates, PnP-CM offers a significant advance in solving inverse problems.
+Our method, enhanced with noise injection and momentum, achieves high-quality reconstructions in as few as 2-4 NFEs, demonstrating both precision and speed.
+We evaluate PnP-CM across diverse linear and nonlinear inverse problems, including natural image restoration and medical imaging tasks.
+We also show applications in MRI reconstruction, where we demonstrate the \emph{first} application of CMs trained specifically for MRI data.
+Through extensive evaluations, we demonstrate that PnP-CM surpasses existing state-of-the-art CM-based methods in reconstruction quality, setting a new benchmark for fast and high-fidelity inverse problem solving.